MohammadMokhtari/MohammadMokhtari/README.md

 <h1 align="center">Hi there, I'm Mohammad Mokhtari 👋</h1>
  <p> 🌱
-  I'm Mohammad , Web Developer, with proficiency especially on the front-end, but having some experience on developing back-end . <br> I really enjoy learning languages and   frameworks like JavaScript, TypeScript, Angular ,C# and Asp Net .
+  I'm Mohammad , Web Developer, with proficiency especially on the front-end, but having some experience on developing back-end . <br> I really enjoy learning languages and   frameworks like JavaScript, TypeScript, Angular.
  </p>

 <!-- Socials -->